mandev-1/42-School-Exam-Rank-06/README.md

     while (1)
     {
-        // Set up file descriptor sets for select() read_set = write_set = current;
+        // Set up file descriptor sets for select()
+        // we write the master set ' current' as in current fds, into the temporary read and write sets... read_set = write_set = current;
-        if (select(maxfd + 1, &read_set, &write_set, 0, 0) == -1) continue;
+        // run select to filter for active (or writeable) fds only.. and thus efficiently wait until any socket has any activity (either n.conn. or socket has data to read) if (select(maxfd + 1, &read_set, &write_set, 0, 0) == -1) continue;
+        // it will filter read_set to only have those fds with data to read, closed connections or new connections to accept and the write_set for those fds that be written to without blocking (aka it unoccupied)

         // Check all file descriptors for activity for (int fd = 0; fd <= maxfd; fd++)